 A means of leaving one’s current situation, either after a predetermined objective has been achieved, or as a strategy to mitigate failure.

-The probability of each outcome multiplied by the value of each outcome.
-For example, a % chance of winning $ is worth $ to you, and you should be willing to invest up to $ for a chance to win (but no more).
-Applied example: If you have two mutually exclusive ways of helping people, should you take the % chance of helping billion people, or the % chance at helping million (an equal amount as the billion, and holding all else equal)?
+the probability of each outcome multiplied by the value of each outcome.
+For example, a 50% chance of winning $100 is worth $50 to you, and you should be willing to invest up to $50 for a chance to win (but no more).
+Applied example: If you have two mutually exclusive ways of helping people, should you take the 10% chance of helping 1 billion people, or the 90% chance at helping 1 million (an equal amount as the billion, and holding all else equal)?
 Without using expected value, this is a nearly impossible question to evaluate.

 An externality is the cost or benefit that affects a party who did not choose to incur that cost or benefit. (related: tragedy of the commons-A situation within a shared-resource system where individual users acting independently according to their own self-interest behave contrary to the common good of all users by depleting that resource through their collective action; free rider problem-when those who benefit from resources, goods, or services do not pay for them, which results in an under-provision of those goods or services.; Coase theorem-if trade in an externality is possible and there are sufficiently low transaction costs, bargaining will lead to a Pareto efficient outcome regardless of the initial allocation of property.; NIMBY-Not In My Back Yard)